 - Groups and their assignment submissions and discussions

 - Textbook content type

 - Course links to tools and content with the exception of assignments and discussions with limitations

 - Adaptive release rules: Rules and settings are removed from any content items that have them

 - Course messages

-Back to Original course: Your course will revert to the way it was before the preview.
-Remember, any changes you made to your course during the Ultra preview will be lost if you go back to the Original Course View.
+Back to Original course: Your course reverts to the way it was before the preview.
+Remember, any changes you made to your course during the Ultra preview are lost if you go back to the Original Course View.

 Use the Ultra course: After you make the conversion permanent, you can open the course to students when you're ready.